komoot/photon/README.md

 ### Installation

-photon requires java, at least version 11.
+photon requires Java, at least version 11.

 Download the search index (72G GB compressed, 159GB uncompressed as of 2023-10-26, worldwide coverage, languages: English, German, French and local name).
 The search index is updated weekly and thankfully provided by [GraphHopper](https://www.graphhopper.com/) with the support of [lonvia](https://github.com/lonvia).
 Now get the latest version of photon from [the releases](https://github.com/komoot/photon/releases).